 Invasive animals can cause significant damage to native wildlife populations and can cause damage and destroy vegetation and habitat.
 Many lack suitable predators in Australia, such as foxes and cats who are at the top of the food chain, and cane toads who are highly toxic to native species.
 This enables them to multiply at an alarming rate and cause mass deaths of native species which leads to local extinction.

 Watergum’s Invasive Species programs empower the general public to do something about this problem.
-We provides the means for local communities to get into their backyards, farms and local parks and act directly to help manage and eradicate invasive species and help their local environment.
+We provides the means for local communities to venture out into their backyards, farms and local parks and act directly to help manage and eradicate invasive species and help their local environment.